 When considering the tax treatment of transactions in crypto ETPs, several factors play an important role.
 Among other things, taxation depends on the type of transaction and the holding period of the crypto ETP.

-If transactions in crypto ETPs are classified as private sales transactions (private Veräußerungsgeschäfte), any price gains realised after a holding period of more than one year are generally tax-free.
+If transactions in crypto ETPs are classified as private sales transactions (German: private Veräußerungsgeschäfte), any price gains realised after a holding period of more than one year are generally tax-free.
 When trading within the one-year speculation period, any price gains accrued must be taxed at the personal income tax rate.
-You must declare the gains or losses from private sales transactions yourself in your personal tax return, as the taxes are not withheld by Baader Bank in this case.
-However, gains achieved with a holding period of less than one year also remain tax-free in accordance with section 23 (3) sentence 5 EStG if the sum of the gains achieved (total gain) from all private disposal transactions in the calendar year is less than 600 euros.
+However, gains achieved with a holding period of less than one year also remain tax-free in accordance with Sec.
+23 (3) S. 5 EStG if the sum of the gains achieved (total gain) from all private disposal transactions in the calendar year is less than 1,000€.
+Please note here: taxes are not payed on these products - regardless of the holding period.
+You must therefore declare taxable income independently in your tax return.

 Please note that Scalable Capital does not provide tax advice.
 If you have any questions regarding your individual tax situation, please contact your tax advisor or your tax office.